$225 per person

 This eight (8) hour course is delivered in four (4), two-hour long sessions that students can attend online, right from their own desk.
 A live instructor will explain the detailed functions, and address questions as the class progresses.

-Note: Instructor will be using MS Excel 2016 and students are encouraged to use same.
+Note: Instructor will be using the latest version of Microsoft Excel and students are encouraged to use same.

 Recording: Registrants for this course will receive access to a recording of each session for 48 consecutive hours.
 Access will start the next business day after the session ends.